vivaria/edisonrul.ing/README.md

 ## LUCKY CHANCE

-*   "Lucky Chance's" Trigger Effect is chained to the effect of the Effect Monster.
-You choose what you think the coin flip will be when you resolve "Lucky Chance's" effect.
+*   "Lucky Chance"'s Trigger Effect is chained to the effect of the Effect Monster.
+You choose what you think the coin flip will be when you resolve "Lucky Chance"'s effect.
 *   If you control 2 or more face-up "Lucky Chance", you will only call the coin toss once and you will draw 1 card if you call it right.
 *   If you use the effect of "Second Coin Toss" to re-flip the coin, you do not reselect for "Lucky Chance".